How to Make A Java Chip Frappuccino Without Coffee: 7 Simple Steps

 You can use almond milk

-Based on my experience, using almond milk doesn’t change the taste all that much.
+In my experience, almond milk doesn’t change the flavor profile all that dramatically.
+The chocolate does most of the heavy lifting anyway.

 blender